 - "Permanent impairment" means a loss of value on the purchase price of an investment that the Advisor, believes will not be recovered together with a reasonable return on the purchase price. - "Cost of capital" refers to the opportunity cost of making a specific investment.
 It is the rate of return that an investor believes, at the time of an investment, could have been earned by putting the same money into a different investment with equal risk.
-The Fund's cost of capital at any time is the weighted average of the cost of capital of the securities that comprise the Fund's portfolio, as estimated by the Advisor. - "Fund's benchmark" means the MSCI All Country World Index Ex-U.S. The Advisor has selected the MSCI All Country World Index Ex-U.S. as the Fund's benchmark because it is a broad proxy for the world equity market excluding U.S.-based companies. - "Full market cycle" means a period of time that includes both an up and down equity market.
+The Fund's cost of capital at any time is the weighted average of the cost of capital of the securities that comprise the Fund's portfolio, as estimated by the Advisor. - "Fund's benchmark" means the MSCI All Country World (Net) Index Ex-U.S. ("MSCI ACWI ex USA (Net) Index").
+The Advisor has selected the MSCI ACWI ex USA (Net) Index as the Fund's benchmark because it is a broad proxy for the world equity market excluding U.S.-based companies. - "Full market cycle" means a period of time that includes both an up and down equity market.
 A down market is characterized with a peak to trough decline of 20% or greater.
 A full market cycle can be measured from a prior equity market peak to the next equity market peak.
 Full market cycles are usually measured in years.